 Text copied to clipboard!

-• Bachelor's degree in Wildlife Biology, Environmental Science, or related field.
+• Bachelor’s degree in biology, environmental science, or related field

-• Familiarity with GIS and wildlife tracking technologies preferred.
+• Experience with GPS and wildlife tracking tools

 Potential interview questions